 Those words are: “kindness” (natural inclination to do good); “practice” (exercise of any art or faculty, according to its rules); and “radical” (fundamental, root).

-He explains that the concepts “practical” and “radical” are fundamental to doing good, since for example “acting without thinking about the consequences is not kindness, while acting without prior reflection is not kind either.”
+He explains that the concepts “practical” and “radical” are fundamental to doing good, since for example “acting without thinking regarding the consequences is not kindness, while acting without prior reflection is not kind either.”

 Recognition of this quality has been increasing.
 For example, since 1998 and at the initiative of the World Kindness Movement, World Kindness Day is celebrated every November 13, to reaffirm good deeds in people and communities around the world, according to Bimbela.